On the differential geometry of numerical schemes and weak solutions of functional equations: Preliminaries on diffeology

-With this construction, we get a natural diffeology when $X$ is a Fr\"olicher space.
+where the latter union is extended over all open sets $O \subset \R^n$ for $n \in \N^*.$ } With this construction, we get a natural diffeology when $X$ is a Fr\"olicher space.
 In this case, one can easily show the following: \begin{Proposition} \cite{Ma2006-3} Let$(X,\F,\mcc)$ and $(X',\F',\mcc')$ be two Fr\"olicher spaces.
-A map $f:X\rightarrow X'$ is smooth in the sense of Fr\"olicher if and only if it is smooth for the underlying diffeologies. \end{Proposition}
+A map $f:X\rightarrow X'$ is smooth in the sense of Fr\"olicher if and only if it is smooth for the underlying nebulae diffeologies. \end{Proposition}